(703) 774-9421

 Elimination Period

-A waiting period, typically 30, 60, or 90 days, before benefits begin.
+A waiting period (typically 30, 60, or 90 days) before benefits begin.
 Days are counted only when care is actively delivered.
+We help you efficiently satisfy this period.

 Term 03